Logiqx/wsw-results/docs/tech/motion.md

 2023

 - 2023 is likely to use the Motion Mini for all fleets.
 Every competitor will have the opportunity to entirely self-serve; setup, registration and daily downloads.
-- Registration will involve a quick WiFi test to check that the Motion Mini can connect to the event WiFi and is set up correctly; e.g. 5 Hz logging and 5 knots min speed.
+- Registration will involve a quick test to confirm that the Motion Mini can connect to the event WiFi and is set up correctly; e.g. 5 Hz logging and 5 knots min speed.
 If these settings are incorrect then they will be updated automatically.
 - Automatic downloads of the daily GPS data to the event laptop will be initiated by the competitors themselves (with technical support available) via the event WiFi.
 - Reporting will use the same software as 2022, allowing results to be published as quickly and efficiently as possible.